Watershed Map Provided Courtesy of the Severn Sound Environmental Association (SSEA)

 Lake water levels are determined by the balance of water inputs and outputs.
 For Farlain Lake, inputs include precipitation, inflowing tributaries and groundwater, and surface runoff.
 Outputs include evapotranspiration by plants, evaporation from the lake’s surface, and discharge via groundwater.
 Changes in precipitation and timing/intensity of snow melt may have a large impact on water levels in the lake, especially since there is no outflow.
 The impact will be determined partially by the local geology/physiography, so this along with information on precipitation, and timing/intensity of snow melt are important to consider in determining possible causes of increased water levels.

+The increases in water levels observed on Farlain Lake are likely related to changes in precipitation and snow melt.
+An increase in snow melt could be a result of an increase in snowfall amount and/or warmer days earlier in the season that cause the snow to melt all at once instead of over a longer period of time.
 The fact that there is no outlet from the lake would impact the response of the lake to precipitation/runoff/snow melt events.
 This impact would result in higher water levels as all the inputs are stored within the lake then slowly discharged via groundwater, the speed of which depends on local geology.
 Based on the local geology, it is expected that any precipitation would result in large water level increases as the lake receives runoff from a large catchment relative to the lake’s size.
 Due to the sandy nature of the surface geology around Farlain Lake, this runoff and shallow groundwater may flow quickly to the lake, resulting in a larger total amount of precipitation entering the lake over a shorter time period.
 However, the silt and clay-rich layer underlying the lake would result in slow discharge of the water from Farlain to Second Lake.
 Therefore, larger water level increases following precipitation would be expected as a result of the local geology.
-If increased precipitation events are occurring recently (precipitation events that are higher intensity or longer lasting etc.), then these may be a big contributor to the higher water levels within the lake.
+If increased precipitation events are occurring recently (precipitation events that are higher intensity or longer lasting etc.), then these may be a big contributor to the higher water levels within the lake over time.

 Higher water levels are of particular concern to shoreline property owners especially those on lower lying properties around the southeast and south end of the lake.
+The boat launch area is at the lowest point on the lake and the most severely affected.
+Impacts include:

+Unfortunately there is no magic bullet in developing a strategy to address the increased levels.
 All lakes evolve naturally and Farlain Lake is not the lake it was when many of us came here over 60 years ago.
 So many factors are affecting it – natural evolution, climate change, the significant development that has occurred around the entire lake’s shoreline with additional ongoing development in the surrounding areas within the lake’s watershed.
 Information published re the impact of climate change indicates that the swings in water levels from high’s to low’s will be more extreme and the high’s will be higher than in the past and the low’s lower.
 There will be more extreme intensive storms and rainfall, shorter ice cover periods (which means a longer growing period for plants in the water like the EWM), warmer air temperatures creating warmer water temperature, and the list goes on.

 • MECP, through the Awenda Park Superintendent, has indicated in no uncertain terms that in accordance with the Parks and Conservation Act regulations there will be no drainage from the lake at the north end into Second/Kettle Lake through the Park;